Procedure template for ISO ISO 13485:2016 quality systems

 Annex VII – Declaration of Conformity

-If your company does not require NB involvement, then you will be able to issue a Declaration of Conformity In accordance with Annex VII.
-You will also need to register your product with one of the Competent Authorities (CA) in Europe.
+If your company does not require NB involvement, then you can issue a Declaration of Conformity In accordance with Annex VII.
+You must also register your product with one of the Competent Authorities (CA) in Europe.
 CAs are the U.S. FDA equivalent in each EU member state.
 The following is a list of contact information for all the CAs: http://bit.ly/ContactPoints.
-If your company does not have a physical presence in Europe, you will also need to select a European Authorized Representative (AR).
-My recommendation is to select an AR that is one of the 15 members of the European Association of Authorized Representatives (http://bit.ly/EAARMembers).
+If your company has no physical presence in Europe, you must also select a European Authorized Representative (AR).
+I recommend selecting an AR who is one of the 15 members of the European Association of Authorized Representatives (http://bit.ly/EAARMembers).

 Annex II – Full Quality Assurance

 Most companies use the Annex II conformity assessment process to achieve CE Marking.
-In this process, the NB reviews your Technical File for conformity and also reviews your quality system for conformity with regulatory requirements in the applicable directives.
-As part of the Annex II process, the NB will audit your design process to ensure that you have adequate design controls and that your process for establishing and maintaining a Technical File is adequate.
+In this process, the NB reviews your Technical File for conformity and your quality system for conformity with regulatory requirements in the applicable directives.
+As part of the Annex II process, the NB will audit your design process to ensure that you have adequate design controls and that your process for establishing and maintaining a Technical File is sufficient.
 Once your company has adequately addressed any findings from the audit, the NB will issue your company a Full Quality Assurance (FQA) CE Certificate in accordance with Annex II.3.
 Once you have the Certificate, your company will be able to launch new products without prior approval from the NB.
 The only requirement is that the new products are within the scope of the Annex II.3 certificate.

 Annex V – Production Quality Assurance

-The Annex V conformity assessment process is the most common route to CE Marking for companies that outsource product design to a third-party.
+The Annex V conformity assessment process is the most common route to CE Marking for companies that outsource product design to a third party.
 If your company outsources design, Clause 7.3 is excluded from your ISO 13485 Certification, and you cannot demonstrate “Full Quality Assurance.”
 Therefore, the NB will issue an Annex V certificate for “Production Quality Assurance.”
 Annex IV and Annex VI are alternate conformity assessment procedures, but these are used less frequently for medical devices and are outside the scope of this blog.

 Annex III – Type Examination

-The Annex III conformity assessment process is a type of examination that is performed for higher risk devices where the company does not have an Annex II certificate.
+The Annex III conformity assessment process is a type of examination that is performed for higher-risk devices where the company does not have an Annex II certificate.
 This type of examination involves a review of your company’s design dossier, and the NB issues a Type Examination CE Certificate.
 This Certificate cannot be used alone for CE Marking.
 Type Examination Certificates must be used in conjunction with another CE Certificate, such as the Annex V certification for Production Quality Assurance.
-This combination would be used for Class IIb and Class III devices in place of an Annex II CE Certificate.
+This combination would be used for Class IIb and Class III devices instead of an Annex II CE Certificate.

 If your company needs help with CE Marking, including training on the medical device directive, please contact Medical Device Academy at rob@13485cert.com.
 We are also developing a webinar series for this purpose.
-If you interested in more services, try viewing the following blog category page: http://bit.ly/CEMarking.
+If you are interested in more services, try viewing the following blog category page: CE Marking.

 CE Marking Routes to Regulatory Approval Read More »